Minna-Cross/PatternAlchemy/Generators/README.md

 #### Why This Project Matters

-This solution addresses the need for **accurate business day calculations** in industries where **financial reporting**, **billing**, and **SLA tracking** depend on stable, reliable business calendars.
+This solution addresses the need for **accurate business day calculations** in industries where **financial reporting**, **billing**, and **SLA tracking** rely on stable and reliable business calendars.
 By integrating with existing financial and operational data, this project ensures:

 - Precise **client invoicing** and **billing cycles** that reflect only business days.
 - Compliance with **service-level agreements** by excluding weekends and holidays from SLA calculations.